Resources

 • National Guard and Army Reserve members and their families

-There are other circumstances where guests may qualify for stays, including medical patients or foreign military members.
+There are other circumstances where guests may qualify for stays, including medical patients and foreign military members.

-This is an additional list of important websites or phone numbers for each of the military branches.
-Remember, each facility is unique, and it is essential to make direct contact so you’re not disappointed upon arrival.
+This is an additional list of important phone numbers or websites for each military branch.
+Each facility is unique, and it’s essential to make direct contact so there’s no confusion upon arrival:

 American Forces Travel

-The website is open to all five military branches, but you must confirm your active duty status through a DEERs portal on the login page.
+The website is open to all military branches, but service members must confirm their active duty status through a DEERS portal on the login page.

 Armed Forces Recreation Centers

-If you happen to find yourself overseas (or in Hawaii or Florida) for your next PCS, the popular Armed Forces Recreation Centers (AFRC) may also be helpful, especially for those who are traveling on PCS orders and hope to spend vacation time along the way.
-AFRC locations have a resort-type setting with plenty of vacation experiences, whereas most standard military lodging is not intended for luxury stays.
-Take a look at:
+If a service member finds themselves overseas (or in Hawaii or Florida) for their next military relocation, the popular Armed Forces Recreation Centers (AFRC) may be a helpful resource, especially for those traveling on PCS orders and hoping to spend vacation time along the way.

-Use these budget-friendly lodging options to take away some of the stress and expense of PCS and vacation travel!
-Before your last click to seal the reservation deal, it’s helpful to read reviews online or to reach out to other military members who’ve stayed at the properties to have a better understanding of the dos and don’ts of the hotel you’re considering for your stay.
-They’ll be quick to tell you if the place is pet-friendly, noisy, what to buy before arriving, and many more detailed-oriented tips and travel hacks.
+Before booking, it’s always helpful to read online reviews or reach out to other military members who’ve stayed at the MWR locations or other military travel outlets to understand the details and nuances of the location being considered.
+They can describe if the place is pet-friendly, noisy, what to buy before arriving, and many more detail-oriented tips and travel hacks.

 By Dawn M. Smith